cramydev/likes-format/README.md

 *----- 🇺🇸 ENGLISH -----*

-This project shows how can you convert a likes number into a similar format on how social networks do.
+This repository shows how can you convert a likes number into a similar format on how social networks do.
 Convertions would be:

 - 1000 -> 1K
 - 1200 -> 1.2K